 The majority of school districts place speech pathologists based on enrollment figures from previous years, seniority, and preferences of current employees.
 When a district is interviewing, they typically are choosing someone for an anticipated vacancy.
 This can change due to staff availability, requests for transfer, and enrollment changes.
 Although they may describe a specific position in the district, it is not unusual for needs to change especially over the summer.
 Generally, a district contract is for a full school year, and is to serve the district not a specific school.

 - Read the signs.
 Pay attention to who is interviewing you, the specificity of the questions asked, and the time taken to determine your skills.
 This will be an initial clue as to how carefully positions will be vetted for workability, and how carefully the match is made.
-Example: phone screenings are completed by our Director of Staffing, Louise Valente, and focus on your specific training and preferences.
+Example: phone screenings are completed by our Director of Staffing, Louise Valente, who is also an SLP.
+She focuses on determining whether PCSS is a good fit for your interests and preferences, and you decide together when to schedule a formal interview.
 Formal interviews are also completed by at least one speech pathologist and often your potential supervisor.